deathtothecorporation/plunder-docs/setup/installation.md

 <figure><img src="../.gitbook/assets/mandelbrot-ui.png" alt=""><figcaption></figcaption></figure>

 Change the width and height to 100 and click "resize" (Keeping a small size for expediency).
 Then click "generate fractal".
 After a few seconds you'll see a fractal appear in the canvas.
-Congratulations, you just ran a plunder app.
+Congratulations, you just ran a Plunder app.

 Soon you'll learn how to write one of your own.

 ## The `plunder` command and REPLs

-Enter this command in a shell (where you've remembered to first run `nix develop`):
+Enter this command in a shell at the root level of the pallas repo (where you've remembered to first run `nix develop`):

 ```
 plunder